Strabismus

-Strabismus is a vision disorder in which the eyes do not properly align with each other when looking at an object.
-The eye that is focused on an object can alternate.
+Strabismus is an eye disorder in which the eyes do not properly align with each other when looking at an object.
+The eye that is pointed at an object can alternate.
 The condition may be present occasionally or constantly.
-If present during a large part of childhood, it may result in amblyopia, or lazy eyes, and loss of depth perception.
+If present during a large part of childhood, it may result in amblyopia ("lazy eyes") and loss of depth perception.
 If onset is during adulthood, it is more likely to result in double vision.

-Strabismus can occur due to muscle dysfunction, farsightedness, problems in the brain, trauma or infections.
-Risk factors include premature birth, cerebral palsy and a family history of the condition.
-Types include esotropia, where the eyes are crossed ("cross eyed"); exotropia, where the eyes diverge ("lazy eyed" or "wall eyed"); and hypertropia or hypotropia where they are vertically misaligned.
+Strabismus can occur out of muscle dysfunction (e.g., myasthenia gravis), farsightedness, problems in the brain, trauma, or infections.
+Risk factors include premature birth, cerebral palsy, and a family history of the condition.
+Types include esotropia, where the eyes are crossed ("cross eyed"); exotropia, where the eyes diverge ("lazy eyed" or "wall eyed"); and hypertropia or hypotropia, where they are vertically misaligned.
 They can also be classified by whether the problem is present in all directions a person looks (comitant) or varies by direction (incomitant).
+Another condition that produces similar symptoms is a cranial nerve disease.
 Diagnosis may be made by observing the light reflecting from the person's eyes and finding that it is not centered on the pupil.
-This is known as the Hirschberg reflex.
-Another condition that produces similar symptoms is a cranial nerve disease.
+This is known as the Hirschberg reflex test.